toduyemi/tech-interview/timezone-app/README.md

 ## Testing

 To run tests, ensure that the development server is running in background.
-Then, run `yarn e2e` or `npm run e2e` to execute tests.
-If this is your first time running Playwright tests, you should run `yarn playwright install` to install browser binaries.
+Then, run `npm run e2e` or `yarn e2e` to execute tests.
+If this is your first time running Playwright tests, you should run `npx playwright install` or `yarn playwright install` to install browser binaries.